-The use of 2MASS for the many non-variable objects detected by VMC assures a homogeneous calibration at each data release, which will include stack of observations at a given filter for a given tile as well as individual catalogues for each epoch.
-It is also envisaged to combine adjacent tiles at the moment of a given data release, the catalogue extracted from the resulting image will include the Y overlap of tiles down to the same depth as the centre and will be homogeneously calibrated again using 2MASS as a reference.
-These tasks are being implemented by the VDFS team.
+The use of 2MASS for the many non-variable objects detected by VMC assures a homogeneous calibration at each data release, which will include stack of observations at a given filter for a given tile as well as individual catalogues for each epoch (Sect.
+7.1).
+It is also envisaged to combine adjacent tiles at the moment of a given data release, the catalogue extracted from the resulting image will include the Y overlap of tiles down to the same depth as the centre and will be homogeneously calibrated using 2MASS as above.
+This task is being implemented by the VDFS team.
+Afterwards the VMC team will check and refine the calibration among tiles using both the X & Y overlap as defined in the observing strategy (see Sect.
+2.2.1).